 What’s great about this process is that each manufacturer can create their own lineup of discs with varying profiles.
-Slight changes to the mold will dramatically change how the disc flies, so the ability to produce multiple types of drivers, midranges, and putters isn’t very difficult.
+Slight changes to the mold will dramatically change how the disc flies, so the ability to produce multiple types of drivers, midranges, and putters aren’t very difficult.

 More Than Just Plastic

 As soon as you get into the sport you’ll realize that there’s more to a golf disc than just a piece of plastic.
-A huge assortment of plastic types are available, with each manufacturer creating their own version of materials that work better in certain weather conditions and types of play.
+A huge assortment of plastic types is available, with each manufacturer creating their own version of materials that work better in certain weather conditions and types of play.

-In general, beginners might like using more baseline types of plastic as they are less expensive and offer players an easy to grip disc.
+In general, beginners might like using more baseline types of plastic as they are less expensive and offer players an easy to grip the disc.
 While they are easier on your wallet when building up a collection, these basic plastics don’t quite have the extended lifespan as other more premium plastics.

 Each manufacturer will have their own name brand for various material types, and some offer a more extensive lineup of plastics than others.
 More advanced players will typically benefit from investing in premium plastic golf discs in a variety of molds and disc weights.
-Certain plastic types are best for colder weather while others tend to change your grip due to the tackiness of the disc itself.
+Certain plastic types are best for the colder weather while others tend to change your grip due to the tackiness of the disc itself.